Need a laugh? Listen to Buttons & Figs podcast #18, "Jokes at the Library" >

 The program has been open to all kids from birth through rising ninth graders—no Oak Park residency required.

 About the prizes

-- Kids ages 3 and up will be building necklaces and keychains with beads, dog tags, and charms to show off how much reading they've done and let their true colors show.
+- Kids ages 3 and up have been building necklaces and keychains with beads, dog tags, and charms to show off how much reading they've done and let their true colors show.
 They also can win raffle prizes, including donated pool/rink passes from Park District of Oak Park and movie passes from Classic Cinemas Lake Theatre.

-- Kids younger than age 3 (birth to 35 months) will work with their grown-ups on early literacy activities in addition to reading and will be rewarded with rubber duckies, beach balls, and bubbles.
+- Kids younger than age 3 (birth to 35 months) have been working with their grown-ups on early literacy activities in addition to reading and have been rewarded with rubber duckies, beach balls, and bubbles.